Wiltshire’s Red Barn Solar Farm Pioneers Community Ownership and Green Energy in UK

 Residents in the vicinity will have the preference to purchase shares in this cooperative for as low as £25, subsequently benefiting from approximately 25% savings on their electricity bills, proportionate to their shareholding.

-Ross Wolhuter, Head of Development at Eden Renewables, commended Ripple Energy's proven track record of delivering significant energy bill savings to their shareholders.
-He emphasized the solar farm's close collaboration with the local community, resulting in a renewable energy project that prioritizes agricultural use, creates new community access areas, and offers an innovative community ownership opportunity.
+Ross Wolhuter, Head of Development UK at Eden Renewables, commended Ripple Energy's proven track record of delivering significant savings to their shareholders.
+He emphasized the solar farm's close collaboration with the local community, resulting in a project that prioritizes agricultural use, creates new community access areas, and offers an innovative community ownership opportunity.

 The solar farm's design emerged from a collaborative workshop with local residents, known as an “Enquiry by Design.”
 The site encompasses a 47-acre community access area featuring an orchard, woodland pasture, wildflower meadows, seating, and a permissive footpath for access.
 Additionally, the project sets aside land for allotments and an off-lead dog-walking area.
 New permissive footpaths and bridleways will be created to connect with existing Rights of Way, forming circular routes.